KamranAzeem/docker-to-kubernetes/Migration-Part-3.md

 ```

 The biggest hurdle in such applications is to create the image - automatically.
 The problem is that even if the image is a public image, we would not know what is the tag/version number of the latest image.
-The work around is to (a) always use `latest` , or (b) create/assign version numbers yourself and assign them as tags to the image.
+Few ways to achieve this is to (a) always use `latest` , or (b) create/assign version numbers yourself and assign them as tags to the image.
 Doing any of (a) or (b) is **not** recommended - as it is manual work.
 We need to automate this somehow, which in-turn means we need to use a CI/CD tool.

 ## Migration plan:
-To be able to deploy our simple PHP  application to kubernetes, we would need to perform the following steps, in order:
+To be able to deploy our simple PHP  application to kubernetes, we would need to perform the following steps.

 **Note:** It is VERY important that you set TTL for the DNS zone of the related domain to a low value, say "5 minutes".
 This will ensure that when you change DNS records, the change is propagated quickly across DNS servers around the world.